I engaged customers thanks to an IoT app

 I began with ux research, following my strategy

-As part of the strategy that I established, I conducted user research as a key component of the process.
-It revealed 3 major challenges.
+As part of my strategy, I made user research a key step.
+It revealed three major challenges:

 workshop